visionmedia/minstache/Readme.md

   Compile the mustache `string` to a stand-alone `Function` accepting a context `obj`.

+## Divergence

+  Minstache also allows `{` as an alias of `{{` to reduce the noise.

+  Partials are not supported, this lib is meant to be a small template engine solution for stand-alone [component](http://github.com/component) templates.
+If your template takes "partials" then pass other rendered strings to it.
+If you need a full-blown mustache solution Hogan.js is still great.

+  The `{#foo}` syntax behaves as a conditional only, iteration implies you're doing too much.
+If you have a list of users, have a "user" view and a "user-list" view.
+Maybe we'll add this in the future but for now `{#foo}{/foo}` compiles to a ternary.

 ## Todo

- I just basically needed interpolation for now, but I'll add this stuff later:

-  - sections
-  - inverted sections
   - lambdas

- No partials, this lib is meant to be a small template engine solution for stand-alone [component](http://github.com/component) templates.
-If your template takes "partials" then pass other rendered strings to it.
-If you need a full-blown mustache solution Hogan.js is still great.

 ## License